pythonpioneer/news-app/README.md

 - bootstrap

-    Bootstrap is used to improve the user interface
+    Bootstrap is used to improve the user interface and implement the app quickly.

 - @mui/material

+    The material-ui is to make the website more beautiful, responsive, and easier to implement.

 - react-infinite-scroll-component

+    The react-infinite-scroll-component is to implement pagination to display multiple pages on scrolling.
 - react-loading-skeleton
 - axios